two-hundred/celerity-docs/docs/blueprint/specification.md

 ### Resource References

-Resource references are those that allow access to fields on resources, where fields can be from the resource's current state or from the spec or metadata of the resource as defined in the blueprint.
+Resource references are those that allow access to fields on resources, where fields can be from the resource's spec or metadata of the resource as defined in the blueprint.

 Resource field values can be strings, integers, floats, booleans, arrays, or mappings.